cse110-sp24-group2/cse110-sp24-group2/README.md

 ### TLDR:

-- `npx prettier . --w` to run the linter and overwrite files
+- `npx prettier . --w` to run the linter and overwrite files (for formatting)
 - `npx prettier . --check` to run the linter but not overwrite files
+- `npx eslint` to check files that violate eslint (code quality / potential bugs)
+  - Need to run `npx eslint` inside the source directory.
+Use `cd source` if necesasry

 Make sure `npx prettier . --check` does not show any unformatted files before pushing.